kontena/kontena/docs/getting-started/installing/nodes.md

-    --storage STORAGE             Storage size (GiB) (default: "30") --version VERSION             Define installed Kontena version (default: "latest") --associate-public-ip-address Flag to associate public IP address in VPC that does not do it automatically
+    --storage STORAGE             Storage size (GiB) (default: "30") --version VERSION             Define installed Kontena version (default: "latest") --associate-public-ip-address Flag to associate public IP address in VPC that does not do it automatically --security-groups             Comma separated list of security group names to which the new master will be attached
 ```

 ### Microsoft Azure